-States have taken several different approaches, or in many cases implemented a combination of strategies, to help women act with intentionality and plan if and when to become pregnant.
+States have taken several different approaches, or in many cases implemented a combination of strategies, to help women plan if and when to become pregnant.
 Strategies span a range of age groups, from teens to married women with children wishing to avoid an additional pregnancy or space their future pregnancies.
-Women wishing to plan their pregnancies may consider delaying sex or accessing contraception information and services.

-One strategy to assist women in their planning, called the One Key Question initiative, encourages primary care providers and others to routinely ask women of childbearing age if they would like to become pregnant in the next year.
-Under the initiative, if the answer is no, providers can assist women with a plan to prevent an unplanned pregnancy.
-If the answer is yes, providers can connect women with pre-conception care to help promote a healthy pregnancy.
-This pregnancy intention screening tool is currently used by providers in at least 29 states and the District of Columbia.
-The One Key Question initiative began in Oregon, and is managed outside of Oregon by Power to Decide, a nonpartisan organization formerly called the National Campaign to Prevent Teen and Unplanned Pregnancy.
+One strategy to assist women in their planning, called the One Key Question initiative, encourages primary care providers and other women’s health providers to routinely ask women of childbearing age if they would like to become pregnant in the next year.
+Under the initiative, if the answer is “no,” providers can assist women with a plan to prevent an unplanned pregnancy.
+If the answer is “yes,” providers can connect women with pre-conception care to help promote a healthy pregnancy.
+This pregnancy intention screening tool is currently used by providers in at least 30 states.

-Several strategies aim to improve women’s knowledge of and access to the full range of contraception options.
-These range from natural family planning methods that teach women to recognize signs of their fertile days, to long-acting reversible contraception (LARC) such as intrauterine devices (IUDs) and implants.
-Only 1-in-50 women eligible for publicly funded contraception has reasonable access to the full range of U.S. Food and Drug Administration (FDA)-approved birth control methods in the counties in which they live.
-That translates to more than 19 million women living in geographic regions across the country without reasonable access to the full range of birth control options, including the most effective methods, such as IUDs and implants.
+Several strategies aim to improve women’s knowledge of and access to the full range of contraceptive options.
+These range from natural family planning methods that teach women to recognize signs of their fertile days to long-acting reversible contraception (LARC) such as intrauterine devices (IUDs) and implants.
+It is estimated that only 1 in 50 women of reproductive age has access to the full range of U.S. Food and Drug Administration (FDA)-approved birth control methods in the counties in which they live.
+That translates to more than 19 million women living in geographic regions across the country with limited access to the full range of birth control options, including the most effective methods such as IUDs and implants.

 Research shows that improving access to birth control reduces unplanned pregnancies and can save public dollars.
-A study looking at 2010 national data found that publicly supported family planning programs, such as the Title X Family Planning program and federally qualified health center services, led to a net annual federal and state government savings of $13.6 billion, or more than seven dollars saved for each dollar spent, primarily in savings because of avoided medical costs from prevented unplanned pregnancies.
+A national study published in 2014 found that publicly supported family planning programs, such as the Title X Family Planning program and federally qualified health center services, led to a net annual federal and state government savings of $13.6 billion, or more than $7 saved for each dollar spent.
+These savings were primarily due to avoided medical costs from prevented unplanned pregnancies.

 Insurance Coverage for Contraception